-Your wing, like a car, should be technically checked to ensure proper airworthiness.
-Your wing should be checked by a qualified professional for the first time after 24 months, or after 100 hours.
-However, if you are a frequent flyer (more than 100 hrs per year), then we recommend, that you get your glider checked annually.
+You alone are responsible for your flying kit and your safety depends on it.
+Take care of your equipment and have it regularly inspected.
+Your wing should be serviced by a qualified professional for the first time after 12 months, or after 80 hours.
+However, if the wing is flown regularly we recommend a more frequent interval.
 The checker should inform you about the condition of your glider and if some parts will need to be checked or changed before the next normal service check period.
 The sail and the lines do not age in the same way or at the same rate; it is possible that you may have to change part or all of the lines during the wing's life.
 For this reason it is important to do regular inspections so that you know the exact condition of all of the components of your glider.
 We recommend that inspections are carried out by a qualified professional.